 This week’s Thrive in Five is about listening to the signals from your mind and body

-This is week three of our Thrive and Five series on the Business Athlete.
-So in week one, if you go back a couple of weeks, we talked about what is the Business Athlete?
+This is week three of our Thrive and Five series on the Cadence Approach™.
+So in week one, if you go back a couple of weeks, we talked about what is the Cadence Approach™?
 And how does that concept work?
 Last week, we talked about recovery and I made the point that I think most people aren’t necessarily doing too much, most of the time.
 That we’re just under recovered most of the time.

 I left you with the question of what you could do for recovery?
 And then how you could pepper your diary with that.